ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #choose_plan}
 {: step}

-To help you decide which plan to choose, see [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose){: external} for more information.
+{{site.data.keyword.messagehub}} offers three different plans.
+To help you decide which one to choose, see [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose){: external} for more information.

 * The Lite plan offers access to a single partition in a multi-tenant {{site.data.keyword.messagehub}} cluster free of charge.

-* The Standard plan offers pay as you go access to the multi-tenant {{site.data.keyword.messagehub}} service.
-Charged on a per partition-hour basis with an additional per GB charge for outbound data consumption.
+* The Standard plan offers pay-as-you-go access to the multi-tenant {{site.data.keyword.messagehub}} service.
+It's charged on a per partition-hour basis with an additional per GB charge for outbound data consumption.

-* The Enterprise plan offers pay as you go access to an isolated single-tenant {{site.data.keyword.messagehub}} service.
-It also offers customer-managed encryption, private endpoints, and a selection of throughput and storage options.
+* The Enterprise plan offers pay-as-you-go access to an isolated single-tenant {{site.data.keyword.messagehub}} service.
+This plan also offers user-managed encryption, private endpoints, and a selection of throughput and storage options.

-_Direct to choosing your plan page, give a high level summary of the plans? and highlight that Enterprise plan allows for customer managed encryption and private end points and different throughput/storage options - the intent here is to upsell_
-_Encourage users to familiarise themselves with Apache Concepts docs page_

 ## Provision an {{site.data.keyword.messagehub}} instance by using the console
 {: #provision_instance_ui}